On the Internal Topological Structure of Plane Regions: Introduction

+We further define the \emph{atoms} of $X$ as those simple regions involved in the envelope, the faces, and the holes of $X$.
+Consider the regions illustrated in Figure~\ref{fig:3comb}.
+It is evident that $A$ has one face, one hole, and two atoms; $B$ has two faces, and two atoms; and $C$ has two faces, one hole, and four atoms.

-One very interesting property of this atom set is that it is necessary and sufficient for \emph{locally} determining the \emph{global} 9-intersection relation \cite{Li06-ijgis,SchneiderB06} between bounded regions.
-This means that, on one hand, the 9-intersection relation between two bounded regions $A,B$ is uniquely determined by the topological relations between atoms of $A,B$; on the other hand, the 9-intersection relation between $A$ and some $B$ may be undetermined if any simple region is removed from the atom set of $A$.
+One very interesting property of this atom set is that it is necessary and sufficient for \emph{locally} determining the \emph{global} 9-intersection relation \citep{Li06-ijgis,SchneiderB06} between bounded regions.
+This means that, on one hand, the 9-intersection relation between two bounded regions $A,B$ is uniquely determined by the topological RCC8 relations between atoms of $A,B$; on the other hand, the 9-intersection relation between $A$ and some $B'$ may be undetermined if any simple region is removed from the atom set of $A$.

-More important, using the atom set, we construct a layered graph for each bounded region $A$, which characterizes the internal topological structure of $A$.
-The graph has a root node, which represents the generalized region of $A$.
-Each non-root node represents a component of $A$.
-The layered graph of $A$ has an inherent hierarchy from which less complicated representations of $A$ can be obtained by dropping holes and/or (small) components progressively.

-This paper is an extended version of Sanjiang Li.
-A Layered Graph Representation for Complex Regions, in \emph{Proceedings of the 12th International Conference on the Principles of Knowledge Representation and Reasoning (KR-10)}, pages 581-583, Toronto, Canada, May 9-13, 2010.

 The rest of this paper proceeds as follows.
 Section 2 introduces basic topological notions and various definitions of spatial regions, as well as some preliminary results.
 Note that plane regions may have arbitrarily complicated topological properties.
-For practical applications, it is necessary to consider finitely representable regions.
-Section~3 introduces the definitions of semi-algebraic regions and proves that a bounded component (the generalized region, resp.) of a bounded semi-algebraic regions is a simple region with holes (composite region, resp.).
-Section~4 establishes a complete characterization of the (\emph{global}) 9-intersection relations between two bounded semi-algebraic regions \emph{locally} in terms of the 9-intersection relations between their atoms.
+For practical applications, it is necessary to consider regions that are finitely representable.
+Section~3 introduces the definition of semi-algebraic regions and proves that a face/hole (the envelope, resp.) of a bounded semi-algebraic region is a simple region with holes (composite region, resp.).
+Section~4 establishes a complete characterization of the (\emph{global}) 9-intersection relations between two bounded semi-algebraic regions \emph{locally} in terms of the RCC8 relations between their atoms.
 The graph model is then introduced and discussed in Section~5.
-Further discussions are given in Section~6, where we give detailed comparison of our graph model with related works.
+A detailed comparison of our graph model with related works, in particular the tree model of Worboys and Bofakos \cite{WorboysB93}, is given in Section~6.
 The last section concludes the paper.